Anomaly detection is enabled by default for all customers. Only a SysAdmin can enable or disable Anomaly detection from the Company Settings page.

 In some scenarios, for example when a single metric with many anomaly points and with metric dimensions that have many distinct values, anomaly detection can take longer than 30 minutes to display data.

 Anomaly detection recalculates when you change contributing factors, or when you enable anomaly detection on a different metric.
-Also, if you remove metric on which anomaly detection runs, delete a report, or delete a workspace, old anomaly detection data is removed.
+Also, if you remove metric on which anomaly detection runs, delete a report, or delete a dashboard, old anomaly detection data is removed.

 Practical uses for anomaly detection